-The Foreign Economic Cooperation Office (FECO) of MEP is convinced that the Partnership made a difference as compared with what would have been the case with a stand-alone project-by-project or sector-by-sector approach.
-The Partnership stimulated a change towards integration in a situation where MoF needs to balance competing demands from different sectors.
-Conflicts are often on unclear division of responsibilities and competencies between sectors.
+The Foreign Economic Cooperation Office of the Ministry of Environmental Protection is convinced that the Partnership made a difference compared with what would have been the case with a stand-alone project-by-project or sector-by-sector approach.
+The Partnership stimulated a change toward integration in a situation where MoF needs to balance competing demands from different sectors.
+Conflicts are often caused by unclear division of responsibilities and competencies between sectors.
 And there is competition for funding: on GEF funds, MoF has to share it equally between many demands.
-FECO agrees that knowledge sharing occurred among child projects.
+The Foreign Economic Cooperation Office agrees that knowledge sharing occurred among child projects.
 This would not have been possible without the program support, as there is no formal mechanism to share experience between government sectors.

-Remote sensing analysis was conducted for the select sites to examine the long-term spatial and temporal patterns of vegetation to assess if project activities had any impact on increase in global environmental benefits in terms of land productivity measured as vegetation productivity.
-To understand the vegetation trend between 2000 and 2015, the inter-annual variation in vegetation productivity was measured by the Normalized Difference Vegetation Index (NDVI), derived from daily Moderate Resolution Imaging Spectroradiometer (MODIS) satellite observations at 250m resolution.
+Remote sensing analysis was conducted for the select sites to examine the long-term spatial and temporal patterns of vegetation to assess whether project activities had any impact on the increase in global environmental benefits in terms of land productivity measured as vegetation productivity.
+To understand the vegetation trend between 2000 and 2015, the interannual variation in vegetation productivity was measured by the NDVI, derived from daily Moderate Resolution Imaging Spectroradiometer (MODIS) satellite observations at 250 m resolution.
 The results for the various project sites are summarized here below, per location.

-The vegetation trend for the project "PRC-GEF: An IEM Approach to the Conservation of Biodiversity in Dryland Ecosystems - GEF ID: 2369" at the two project locations shows a consistent increase in vegetation productivity over the period 2000-2015 (Figure 1).
+The vegetation trend for the project "PRC-GEF: An IEM Approach to the Conservation of Biodiversity in Dryland Ecosystems - GEF ID: 2369" at the two project locations shows a consistent increase in vegetation productivity over the period 2000-2015 (figure 4.1).

-Figure 1 Increasing trend of NDVI have been observed at all the three sites since 2000.
+Figure 4.1.
+Increasing trend of NDVI have been observed at all the three sites since 2000.

-The geospatial analysis for the two project sites for "PRC-GEF Partnership: Sustainable Development in Poor Rural Areas - GEF ID: 3608" the also shows improved vegetation productivity over the period of
+The geospatial analysis for the two project sites for "PRC-GEF Partnership: Sustainable Development in Poor Rural Areas-GEF ID: 3608" also shows improved vegetation productivity over the period of 2000-2015 (figure 4.2).

-2000-2015 (Figure 2).
 Both sites show strong increase in NDVI from 2000 to 2015, suggesting improving vegetation conditions.

-Figure 2: Location and time series of NDVI extracted for two PRC-GEF Partnership: Sustainable Development in Poor Rural Areas sites
+Figure 4.2.
+Location and time series of NDVI extracted for two PRC-GEF Partnership: Sustainable Development in Poor Rural Areas sites.

-A dense time series vegetation productivity analysis of the two sites of the "Forestry and Ecological Restoration project in three North-West provinces - GEF ID: 3483" shows only a slight increasing trend over the last decade (Figure 3).
+A dense time series vegetation productivity analysis of the two sites of the "Forestry and Ecological Restoration project in three North-West provinces-GEF ID: 3483" shows only a slightly increasing trend over the last decade (figure 4.3).